jeffreykegler/old_kollos/notes/misc/strand.md

 nucleosugars, in our terminology, nucleosugars are optional.

-Finally, a *nucleotide* is a rules that contains nucleobases.
+Finally, a *nucleotide* is a rule that contains nucleobases.

 As a mnemonic, note that
-inside to outside order is also alphabetical order:
+the order from inside to outside, and the order from smallest to largest, is the same as the alphabetical order of the terms:
 "base", "side" and "tide".

+## Dotted rules

+As a reminder,
+dotted rules are of three kinds:

+* predictions, in which the dot is before the first RHS symbol;

+* completions, in which the dot is after the last RHS symbol; and

+* medials, which are those dotted rules which are neither predictions or completions.

 ## Creating the strand grammar